Tom Little (optometrist)

-Thomas E. Little (March 20, 1949 – August 5, 2010) was an American optometrist from Kinderhook, New York, most widely known as the leader of an International Assistance Mission team that was killed in the 2010 Badakhshan massacre.
+Thomas E. Little (March 20, 1949 – August 5, 2010) was an American Christian optometrist from Kinderhook, New York.
+Little was the leader of an International Assistance Mission team in Afghanistan that was attacked in the 2010 Badakhshan massacre; he and nine other members of his team were murdered.
+He is a posthumous recipient of the Presidential Medal of Freedom.

 Biography

+The son of an ophthalmologist, Little attended Ichabod Crane High School in Valatie, New York, where he dated his future wife, Libby.
+The couple's three daughters were educated at Woodstock School in India.

-In 1978, Little traveled to Afghanistan.
-Although only intending to stay there for several months, Little ultimately spent the next 30 years building up the country's eye care services during successive regime changes.
+In 1976, Little traveled to Afghanistan.
+Although only intending to stay there for several months, Little ultimately spent the next 34 years building up the country's eye care services during successive regime changes.